Child care: History

-According to Chris Knight, the first humans were few; then the population "exploded Population expansion on such a scale is inconsistent with female tolerance of infanticide, harassment, or the heavy costs to mothers of male philandering and double standards.
+According to Chris Knight:... the ancestors of extant humans comprised a small population dwelling somewhere in sub-Saharan Africa.
+Although disagreements abound, some genetic studies indicate that their population size at one point may have resembled that of a modern endangered species, possibly no more numerous than today's mountain gorillas.
+What happened next was extraordinary.
+The population exploded, Homo sapiens soon colonising the globe.
+Population expansion on such a scale is inconsistent with female tolerance of infanticide, harassment, or the heavy costs to mothers of male philandering and double standards.
 If unusually large numbers of unusually large-brained offspring were being successfully raised to maturity, the quality of childcare must have been exceptional.
 We know what the optimal solution would have been.
-There can be no doubt that mothers would have done best by taking advantage of every available childcare resource."

-Plato, according to Elaine Hoffman Baruch, around 394 B.C., argued that a system of child care would free women to participate in society.
+There can be no doubt that mothers would have done best by taking advantage of every available childcare resource.Plato, according to Elaine Hoffman Baruch, around 394 B.C., argued that a system of child care would free women to participate in society.
 Among the early English authors to devote a book to child care in the modern sense was Elizabeth Dawbarn (The Rights of Infants, or...
 Nursing of Infants, 1805).

 The first crèche was opened by Firmin Marbeau on 14 November 1844 in Paris, The Société des Crèches was recognized by the French government in 1869.
 Originating in Europe in the late 18th and early 19th century, day cares were established in the United States by private charities in the 1850s, such as the Charity Organization Society founded by Ansley Wilcox.
 The Fitch Creche in Buffalo, New York was known as the first day center for working mothers in the United States.
 Another at that time was the New York Day Nursery in 1854.

 In English-speaking and other conservative countries, the vast majority of childcare is still performed by the parents, in-house nannies or through informal arrangements with relatives, neighbors or friends, but most children are in daycare centers for most of the day in Nordic Countries, for example.
 Child care in the child's own home is traditionally provided by a nanny or au pair, or by extended family members including grandparents, aunts and uncles.
 Child care is provided in nurseries or crèches or by a nanny or family child care provider caring for children in their own homes.
 It can also take on a more formal structure, with education, child development, discipline and even preschool education falling into the fold of services.

 The day care industry is a continuum from personal parental care to large, regulated institutions.
 Some childminders care for children from several families at the same time, either in their own home (commonly known as "family day care" in Australia) or in a specialized child care facility.
 Some employers provide nursery provisions for their employees at or near the place of employment.

 For-profit day care corporations often exist where the market is sufficiently large or there are government subsidies.